Closed-captioning for the humor-impaired.

 The general opinion of the audience held by television executives then (and some would argue now) was very low.
 There was serious concern that without a Studio Audience to "prompt" the home viewer's responses, a comedy would fall flat.
 The solution was the creation of the Laugh Track (also known as "canned laughter") — an artificial audience that did nothing but react uproariously to anything and everything.

 Naturally, within a few years of its introduction, it was abused and overused.
 Every punchline, no matter how lame or subtle, would receive the same tsunami of belly laughs from the virtual audience.
 It became epidemic, even intruding bizarrely into cartoons (The Flintstones and The Jetsons, anyone?).
 By the 1960s, it had become an annoying intrusion, hated but (in the minds of most producers) mandatory.
 In the 1970s, however, most sitcoms began to switch from the single-camera, movie-style format to the multi-camera format with a Studio Audience providing real laughter, which producers found more pleasing because it helped them write better jokes.
-By the 1980s, the only hit that used a laugh track was Mash, which mostly dispensed with its laugh track toward the end of its run, loosening the laugh track's hold on single-camera television comedies.
+By the 1980s, the only hit that still regularly used a laugh track was M*A*S*H (which increasingly dispensed with the device toward the end of its run, loosening its hold on single-camera television comedies).
 It's still around, but it's not nearly as prominent or overused as it used to be.

 Although it may not seem so, laugh tracks were surprisingly sophisticated systems at the height of their use.
 Rather than being just simple recordings of a laughing audience, they were actually carefully generated and mixed, with such discrete components as "the guy who gets the joke early" and "housewife giggles" and "the one who didn't get the joke but is laughing anyway" all precisely blended and reblended to create the illusion of a real audience responding to the show.